18F/identity-idp/docs/frontend.md

 - Variables should be named as camelCase, e.g. `const myFavoriteNumber = 1;`.
    - Only the first letter of an abbreviation should be capitalized, e.g. `const userId = 10;`.
    - All letters of an acronym should be capitalized, e.g. `const siteURL = 'https://example.com';`.
-- Classes should be named as PascalCase (upper camel case), e.g. `MyComponent`.
+- Classes and React components should be named as PascalCase (upper camel case), e.g. `class MyCustomElement {}`.
 - Constants should be named as SCREAMING_SNAKE_CASE, e.g. `const MEANING_OF_LIFE = 42;`.
 - TypeScript enums should be named as PascalCase with SCREAMING_SNAKE_CASE members, e.g. `enum Color { RED = '#f00'; }`.